 Decommissioning, decontamination, and sampling / testing will be performed by a third party consultant.

-The closure cost estimate will be adjusted annually for inflation using DEP’s inflation factors.
+The closure cost estimate is adjusted annually for inflation using DEP’s inflation factors.
 Further, the closure cost estimate is amended whenever there are changes in operating plans or Facility design that may affect the closure plan.
 The closure cost estimate is provided on Table 7-3 on the following pages.
 The cost estimate electronic spreadsheet file with backup data is also provided in Appendix F (includes Excel spreadsheet file on USB Flash Drive and service provider pricing sheets).

 INSERT TABLE 7-3 (page 1 of 5)